 Study Media and Culture at Goldsmith's College, University of London

 The Vassar Media and Culture Studies Program in London is open to all majors.
 Goldsmiths—ranked top London university in Media and Communications, Music, and Visual Arts—is also among the most respected UK colleges in Anthropology, Cinema Studies, Cultural Studies, Drama, Economics, History, Literary Studies, Political Theory, Psychology, and Sociology.
-The seminar for the Spring 2019 program is Food, Culture, and Golbalization in London.
+The seminar for the Spring 2019 program is Food, Culture, and Globalization in London.

 Vassar students will live in Goldsmiths dormitories on the New Cross campus, South East London, 15 minutes from the central city.
 They will have access to all benefits available to Goldsmiths students (research centers, computer labs, clubs, athletic teams, trips around the UK and Europe, counseling and health care) and will be members of the Students' Union, library, and fitness facilities at Goldsmiths and all other University of London campuses.

 The Vassar London Program balances immersion in a great global city with the security a small program and resident Faculty Director can provide: a sense of community, a source of personal as well as pedagogical support.
-Professor of Philosophy, Giovanna Borradori will be resident director in the spring of 2018.
+Professor of Sociology, Seungsook Moon will be resident director in the spring of 2019.
 The curriculum at Goldsmiths will offer four Vassar credits: